studiozeffa/react-native-training-course/README.md

 ### Section 3: List/Detail pattern

-Then, we'll discuss the list/detail pattern and how to apply it in  React Native app.
+Then, we'll discuss the list/detail pattern and how to apply it in a React Native app.

 - Start with the [notes](notes/lists.md)
 - Move on to the [challenges](challenges/lists.md)